 In November 2019, the Company entered into a facility lease at 301 Binney Street in Cambridge, Massachusetts to be used as its new corporate headquarters.
 The expiration date of the lease is in August 2025 and the Company has the option to extend the term by two years.
 The base rent is \$6.9 million per year, subject to an increase of 3.5%, and the Company is subject to a free-rent period through mid-August 2020.
 Variable lease payments include the Company's allocated share of costs incurred and expenditures made by the landlord in the operation and management of the building.
-The Company is involved in the construction and design of the space and anticipates that it will incur construction costs, subject to an allowance for tenant improvements of up to \$14.1 million.
+The Company is involved in the construction and design of the space and anticipates that it will incur construction costs of which \$14.1 million will be reimbursed through an allowance for tenant improvements.
 In connection with the facility lease, the Company has secured a letter of credit for \$2.3 million which renews automatically each year.
-The lease commencement date, for accounting purposes, was not reached as of March 31, 2020 and therefore the lease is not included in the Company's operating lease right-of-use asset or operating lease liabilities as of March 31, 2020.
+The lease commencement date, for accounting purposes, was not reached as of June 30, 2020 and therefore the lease is not included in the Company's operating lease right-of-use asset or operating lease liabilities as of June 30, 2020.